-Most of the farm settlements (as identified from the 1:50 000 topo-cadastral maps) are not expected to experience high visual impacts.
-The sensitive visual receptor indicated as Vaatjie on the map, may experience a medium visual impact (from approximately 1.5km from the alignment) while most of the other identified farmsteads (Witdam, Die Anker, Donkergat and Brakfontein) are located beyond two kilometres from the proposed power line.
+Most of the farm settlements (as identified from the 1:50 000 topo-cadastral maps) are not expected to experience very high visual impacts.
+The sensitive visual receptor indicated as Vaatjie on the map, may experience a medium to high visual impact (from approximately 1.5km from the alignment) while most of the other identified farmsteads (Witdam, Die Anker, Donkergat and Brakfontein) are located beyond 2 km from the proposed power line.

 The Kleine Zoute Rivier settlement area is expected to experience the highest potential visual impact as the proposed transmission power line alternatives effectively traverse these properties.
 This is especially true for the proposed subalternative that will span across a number of residences and slightly less so for Alternative A that will cross between the residential dwellings.
-Alternative A is therefore preferred to the proposed sub-alternative due to this potential critical flaw.
+Alternative A is therefore preferred to the proposed sub-alternative.